jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 ---

 This markdown is intended as an accompaniment to the scripts contained within the directory `meta_regression/`, to walk through the Bayesian meta-regression framework carried out in this study.
-We carried out two forms of meta-regression model during these analysis:
+We performed two forms of meta-regression model in these analysis:

-1. Gaussian meta-regression on weather coefficient values to estimate consistent patterns across the mammals.
+1. Gaussian meta-regressions on weather coefficient values to estimate consistent patterns across the mammals.
 2. Gamma meta-regressions on absolute weather coefficients to explore relationships to life-history.

 Here we generate the key results and findings presented in the manuscript.
 Please refer to the scripts mentioned in each section of the markdown for full details on each section.